AleMassa/Assignment1/README.md

 A Python project that generates random mathematical exercises, evaluates them, and writes the results to result.txt.

 ## Project Overview
 This program creates a set of random mathematical operations (addition, subtraction, multiplication, and division) and outputs the results to a file.
-The number of exercises is specified by the user.
+The number of exercises is specified by the user through the comand line.

 ##  File Structure
-  Calc_Demo.py       # Main program that generates and evaluates expressions result.txt      # The file generated after running the program
+  Calc_Demo.py       # Main program that generates and evaluates expressions result.txt         # The file generated after running the program Es.exe             # Executable file [specify the value of n into the command line to avoid to raise any exception]

 ##  How It Works